 Under Pennsylvania law, drivers 21 and older are considered legally drunk if they have a Blood Alcohol Concentration (BAC) of over 0.08 percent.
 However, if you’re 20 or younger, you can be arrested for DUI or driving while intoxicated (DWI) if your BAC exceeds just 0.02 percent.
-That means if you just had one beer 26 minutes ago and you’re a man that weighs 150 pounds, you could be arrested for DUI even according to our unofficial drink calculator.
+That means if you just had one beer 26 minutes ago and you’re a man that weighs 150 pounds, you could be arrested for underage drinking even according to our unofficial drink calculator.

 Under the Pennsylvania Department of Transportation’s Zero Tolerance Law, in addition to the penalties listed above, a vehicle does not have to be involved for an individual to lose their driving privileges.